 You can also make an FDM printer at home yourself, to know more visit Homemade 3D Printer Under 150 USD

 Sometimes our FDM printer experiences some errors and our printing gets failed.
 This causes the filament that was used in printing to be unusable in other printers.

 But, in FDM printers as most of the filaments are plastic-based thus they can be reused.
 They can be easily reshaped in form of the filament by heating and straightening them.

 There is various machine that is available to recycle filament very easily.

 The overall complexity of an FDM 3D printer is very low.
 In FDM 3D printers all the steps i.e. designing, slicing, printing, post-curing, etc. are very simple.

 FDM printers are one of the most simple 3D printing machines and they are best for someone new in the domain.

-Ergonomics means the connection between human and machine.
-Believe me FDM printers have most efficient connection between both.
+Ergonomics means the connection between humans and machines.
+Believe me, FDM printers have the most efficient relationship between both.
 You will not face any difficulty while operating this machine.

 It always feels like FDM printers are pointing you to the next step themselves.
 All the options and steps in printing are super easy.